 - 21. Piling installation shall be permitted only in conjunction with a permitted use and shall be the minimum necessary to accomplish the proposed use. - 22.
-Consideration of all of the following in the location, planning, and design of new in-water structures: - a.
+Consider the following in the location, planning, and design of new in-water structures: - a.
 Public access to shorelines; - b.
 Flood protection; - c.
-Preservation of historic and cultural resources; - d.
+Preservation of historic and cultural resources: - d.
 Protection and preservation of ecosystem-wide processes and ecological functions; - e.
 Impacts to fish and wildlife, with special emphasis on protecting and restoring priority habitats and species; - f.
 Watershed functions and processes; - g.
 Hydrogeological, hydraulic, and hydrologic processes; and - h.
 Preservation of natural scenic vistas. - 23.
-Pin-piles shall be a preferred method, and method and shall not be considered fill.
+Pin-piles shall be a preferred method and shall not be considered fill.